 Share your pictures

-This month's banner image is 'Eruption' taken by Elena Pakhalyuk and it is one of the shortlisted images from the Insight Investment Astronomy Photographer of the Year competition 2020.
+This month's banner image is 'Circles and Curves' by Sean Goebel.
+It was one of the shortlisted images in the 2022 Astronomy Photographer of the Year competition.

 Do you have any images of the night sky?
 If so, why not share your photos via our Royal Observatory Astrophotography Facebook group.